arielherself/espresso/README.md

 <strong>Turkey’s </strong>interior minister said that <strong>Kurdish militants</strong> based in [northern Syria](https://te.arielherself.xyz/middle-east-and-africa/2019/10/10/turkey-launches-an-attack-on-northern-syria) were to blame for a bombing in the heart of Istanbul on Sunday, which killed six people and injured about 80.
 He said police have arrested someone suspected of planting the bomb and detained another 21 people.
 Turkey’s president had been talking up the [threat of terrorism](https://te.arielherself.xyz/europe/2022/06/09/as-elections-approach-turkeys-president-finds-enemies-everywhere) lately.

-There was still no certainty about which way <strong>America’s House of Representatives </strong>would fall, as glacial counts in several [too-close-to-call races](https://te.arielherself.xyz/interactive/us-midterms-2022/results/senate/?fsrc=core-app-economist) continued.
-The Republicans are six seats short of the 218 they would need for a majority.
-The Democrats are on 204.
-The final results may not be known for days.
-Over the weekend the Democrats [secured control](https://te.arielherself.xyz/united-states/2022/11/13/the-democrats-keep-control-of-the-senate) of the <strong>Senate</strong>, with wins in Arizona and Nevada.
+There was still no certainty about which way <strong>America’s House of Representatives</strong> would fall.
+Despite [keeping control of the Senate](https://te.arielherself.xyz/united-states/2022/11/13/the-democrats-keep-control-of-the-senate), <strong>President Joe Biden</strong> remained sober about Democrats’ chances in the lower chamber.
+“It’s going to be very close”, Mr Biden told reporters on Monday at the G20 summit, “but I don’t think we’re going to make it”.
+The Republicans are six seats short of the 218 required for a majority.
+The Democrats have 204.

 <strong>Fact of the day:</strong> 18, the voting age in Malaysia.
 The threshold was lowered from 21 last year, giving 1.2m more young people the right to vote on November 19th.
 [Read the full story.](https://te.arielherself.xyz/asia/2022/11/10/malaysias-grand-old-party-eyes-a-comeback)